HanMingPsy/PsyLingLLM-R/README.md

    >

 - **`data`** → The experiment materials.
 Can be a `data.frame` or a CSV/XLSX file.
-   >The data argument specifies the experimental materials.
-   It supports multiple input formats and follows a clear processing pipeline `generate_llm_experiment_list()` to ensure compatibility and reproducibility.
+   >The experimental materials to be used for generating the LLM trial table.
+Can be a `data.frame`, or a path to a `.csv`, `.xls`, or `.xlsx` file.
    >
-   >**Input Formats**
+   >**Supported Input Formats**
    >
    > `PsyLingLLM` will automatically detect whether your data input is:
    >
    >`CSV file (.csv)`
-   >Read with readr::read_csv()
+   >Read using readr::read_csv() (UTF-8 safe).
    >
-   >Automatically checks for non-UTF8 characters.
-If found, they are auto-converted to UTF-8 using stringi::stri_enc_toutf8(), and a warning is shown.If issues persist → save as `XLSX` instead of CSV.
+   >PsyLingLLM will automatically checks for non-UTF-8 encodings.
+   >If non-UTF-8 characters (e.g., smart quotes, special symbols) are detected, they are automatically converted via stringi::stri_enc_toutf8().
+   >A warning is issued when conversion occurs.
+   >If encoding issues persist, it is recommended to save the file as Excel (.xlsx) instead.
    >
    >`Excel file (.xls, .xlsx)`
    >Read with readxl::read_excel()
-   >Recommended for Chinese or other non-ASCII text, since Excel avoids common CSV encoding issues.
+  >
+  >`R data.frame`
+  >If a data frame is already loaded or generated in R, it will be used directly.
   >
   >`R data.frame`
   >Directly passed in if already loaded or generated in R.Useful when you pre-process or dynamically create stimuli.